2103Java/ExpenseReimbursementSystem_Team3/README.md

 * A user can filter their view of tickets by pending, approved, or declined status.

 ## Getting Started
+To get this project on your machine, run the following command:

+       git clone url

 ## Usage